-This document is the Business Plan for Blairtummock Housing Association (BHA) for the period of 2023/24 - 2025/26.
+This document is the Business Plan for Blairtummock Housing Association (BHA) for the period of 2023/24 - 2024/25.

-The Business Plan provides a strategic framework for managing our services and our overall business over the next three years.
+The Business Plan provides a strategic framework for managing our services and our overall business for a 2 year period.

 It also confirms our relationships with BHA's customers, funders, Regulators and partner organisation.